jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 **Privilege and representation of persons examined**

 ### 184 No privilege against self-incrimination
-(1) A person who is examined or questioned under any power under this Act must answer all questions relating to the bankrupt' s conduct, dealings, and property.
+(1) A person who is examined or questioned under any power under this Act must answer all questions relating to the bankrupt's conduct, dealings, and property.
 (2) A person is not excused from answering a question because the question may incriminate or tend to incriminate that person.

 ### 185 Statement made by person examined or questioned not generally admissible in criminal proceedings against that person